 Who Makes Darkenyl

-The company, called Givaudan (Givaudan.com), sells flavor and fragrance components to various food, beverage, and cosmetics companies all over the world.
+The company, Givaudan (Givaudan.com), sells flavor and fragrance components to various food, beverage, and cosmetics companies worldwide.
 According to Bloomberg, Givaudan was founded in 1795 and has over 13,000 employees.

 Where Can You Buy Darkenyl?